ml-systems/jsonshredder-py/README.md

 This function is built for difficult JSON, that needs to be converted to a tabular format, but which doesn't have an easily-convertible format (unique/non-standardized keys, ragged hierarchy, etc)

-It takes JSON, converts it to a generic object (of nested dictionaries, lists, and primitives) using the Newtonsoft JSON Linq library, and then converts that object into a 'tabular' format (aka a list of lists)
+It takes JSON, converts it to a generic object (of nested dictionaries, lists, and primitives), and then converts that object into a 'tabular' format (aka a list of lists)

 The function takes three dictionaries as configuration objects: include, exclude and melded.